-- 1) Final DOPT benefits refer to those benefits that PBGC has determined and valued seriatim as of DOPT for the plan.
-Non-Final DOPT benefits are estimates of these final DOPT benefits. - Large Plans in this table are those whose present value of Title IV benefits at DOPT equals or exceeds \$10 million. - 3) The liability shown in this table does not include the liability for settlements. - 4) The liability for Probable plans is shown as a gross amount (i.e., plan assets and collections on employer liabilities are not subtracted from the liability for benefits).
-Also, the numbers in this table do not include the liability for not yet identified probable terminations.
+- 1) Numbers may not add up to totals due to rounding. - Large Final DOPT benefits refer to those benefits that PBGC has determined and valued seriatim as of DOPT for the plan.
+Non-Final DOPT benefits are estimates of these final DOPT benefits. - 3) Large plans in this table are those whose present value of Title IV benefits as of DOPT equals or exceeds \$10 million. - 4) The liability shown in this table does not include the liability for settlements. - 5) The liability for Probable Plans is shown as a gross amount (i.e., plan assets and collections on employer liabilities are not subtracted from the benefit liabilities).
+Also, the liability does not include the liability for not-yet-identified probable terminations.